StefanescuEduard/stefanescueduard.github.io/source/_posts/notes-on-day-2-the-one-with-dotnet-codecamp-romania-2021.md

 ## What's New in C# - March 25 17:00 - 17:45 - Chris Sienkiewicz  /  Fred Silberberg

-In C# there are top-level statements, before declaring usings, namespace, and declaring classes.
+In C# there are top-level statements, before declaring the usings, namespace, and declaring classes.
 And those lines are executed.
 The compiler will take it and put it in a form to execute it.
 Even async calls will work in top-level statements because the main method that runs these lines is an async one.
 For not including the namespace in the statements we can use using before them.
 In top-level statements functions can also be declared.
 But the functions can be used only in the local top statements.
 So for example, if there are classes under, those top functions can't be called in.

 {% zoom Untitled1.png %}